-The overall purpose of the International Business Seminars (IBS) program is to allow participants to be exposed to the international business environment and practices outside the United States.
-The seminars provide insight into the cultural, social, and political environments of each country visited.
-We feel this is a unique way for individuals who are interested in pursuing a career in international business practices while experiencing the excitement of traveling outside the United States.
+The purpose of the International Business Seminars (IBS) program is to expose participants to the business environment and practices outside of the United States while providing insight into the cultural, social, and political environments of each country visited.